 Post-pandemic urbanism: why we should promote parkland over parking

-We've been cataloguing exactly how architects, designers, urban planners and city officials are undertaking the transformation of outdoor urban spaces, helping turn the city inside out in the process.
-We did so schematically, breaking down the street into its constituent parts, from the facade to the pavement to the roadway and the point at which the street meets, or more likely becomes, the park.
-This is the final instalment of the series – read more here.
+Throughout July we’re cataloguing how architects, designers, urban planners and city officials are undertaking the transformation of outdoor urban spaces in response to the pandemic, helping turn the city inside out in the process.
+This is the final instalment of the series.

 The pressure from the pandemic to expand public space might finally spell out the end of the car as the core unit around which our cities are designed.
 It’s a battle urbanists have been fighting for decades, especially in countries in which personal vehicles dominate the transport landscape, such as the US.
 In New York around 75 per cent of all street space is dedicated to vehicles according to the US Department of Transportation.
 And in Austin, for example, just over half the streets have proper sidewalks.